-- Discuss bankruptcy procedures. - Use of internal or external counsel for bankruptcies, and process for managing external resources. - Enforcement process and initiation of legal action. - Asset valuation process where applicable. - Auction process, frequency and performance. - Liquidation methods, marketing plan and strategy for disposition of real estate. - · Recovery rates and timelines by region. - Discuss write-off procedures and outline time frames for charging off accounts. - Details on what the consequences of a write-off for an SME borrower for its accounts and credit lines throughout the institution would be. - · Details on write-off trends. - Details of any changes to the write-off policy or procedure in the last five years.
+- Discuss bankruptcy procedures. - Use of internal or external counsel for bankruptcies, and process for managing external resources. - Enforcement process and initiation of legal action. - Asset valuation process where applicable. - Auction process, frequency and performance. - Liquidation methods, marketing plan and strategy for disposition of real estate. - · Recovery rates and timelines by region. - Discuss write-off procedures and outline time frames for charging off accounts. - What are the consequences of a write-off for an SME borrower for its accounts and credit lines through- out the institution? - How have write-offs been trending? - How has the write-off policy or procedure changed over last five years?

-- Procedures for dissemination of reports to investors and trustees. - · Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Number of late remittances in the last 12 months. - Describe the mitigation of commingling risk.
+- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Number of late remittances in the last 12 months. - · Describe the mitigation of commingling risk.

-- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - · Procedures for vendor selection and oversight. - Security measures to ensure compliance with national and/or EU data protection laws. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Storage and access (i.e. company intranet, shared drive, hard). - · Discuss document retention and management. - · Future initiatives.
+- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Procedures for vendor selection and oversight. - Security measures to ensure compliance with national and/or EU data protection laws. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Storage and access (i.e., company intranet, shared drive, hard). - Discuss document retention and management. - Future initiatives.

-Exhibit 3: Sample Operational Risk Agenda for European ABS (Consumer/Unsecured) Servicers
+Appendix 3: Sample Operational Risk Agenda for European ABS (Consumer/ Unsecured) Servicers

-- · Company history, ownership and operating experience.
+- Company history, ownership and operating experience.

 - Financial condition/profitability.

 - Overall funding profile including term debt and maturities and covenants per facility.
-Include information on any breaches to covenants that have ever occurred.
+Have covenants ever been breached, and when?

-- · Ability to provide representations and warranties.
+- Ability to provide representations and warranties.

-- · Management experience.
+- Management experience.

-- · Staffing, training and retention rates.
+- Staffing, training and retention rates.

 - Portfolio size and composition.

 - Strategic initiatives.

 - Competition.

 - · Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

-- Third-party outsourcing/servicing arrangements (if applicable).
+- Third party outsourcing/servicing arrangements (if applicable).

-- · Serviced portfolio run-off rates.
+- Serviced portfolio runoff rates.

-- · Securitisation history and future plans.
+- Securitisation history and future plans.

 - Vintage loss performance and trends to date.

-- · Average servicing fees.
+- Average servicing fees.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Details of current or past regulatory actions including any findings. - · Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - · Process for interpreting and tracking compliance with regulatory guidelines and future changes. - · Post-closing quality reviews. - · Approach to fraud detection.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Have you been or are you now the subject of any regulatory action?
+If so, discuss the findings. - Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Post-closing quality reviews. - Approach to fraud detection.

 - New loan booking process.

-- · Procedures for checking booking accuracy and data integrity.
+- Procedures for checking booking accuracy and data integrity.

-- · Cash management procedures and controls.
+- Cash management procedures and controls.

 - · Payment processing and controls.

-- · Account reconciliation and timing.
+- Account reconciliation and timing.

-- · Exception and reconciliation failure management.
+- Exception and reconciliation failure management.

 - Interest rate and/or payment reset process and notification, if applicable.

 - Procedures for responding to customer inquiries.

 - · Strategy and technology.

 - Call volume and average time to answer.

 - Number of full-time equivalent (FTE) staff and ratio to call volume.

-- · Level of call blockage, if any.
+- Level of call blockage, if any.

-- Response times for inquiries.
+- · Response times for inquiries.

 - Procedures for monitoring complaints.